wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 ### Suppressing the namespace

-To prevent the MI from adding the default Synapse namespace in an element in the payload format, use `xmlns=""` as shown in the following example.
+To prevent the MI from adding the default Synapse namespace in an element in the payload format, use <code>xmlns=""</code> as shown in the following example.

 ``` java
 <ser:getPersonByUmid xmlns:ser="http://service.directory.com">